jublo/shapecode-php/README.md

 ### 5.1 Dealing with rate-limits

-Basically, Shapeways leaves it up to you to handle the Shapeways rate limit.
+Basically, Shapecode leaves it up to you to handle the Shapeways rate limit.
 The library returns the response HTTP status code, so you can detect rate limits.

 I suggest you to check if the ```$reply->httpstatus``` property is ```400```